 We continue to recommend and in accordance with Clwych recommendations and WG Guidance 158/2015 Keeping Learners Safe that each Governing Body has a lead Governor to ensure that child protection is receiving proper consideration – the Safeguarding Children Governor (SCG)

 Governors also need to operate safe recruitment and retention procedures in accordance with Local Authority (LA) guidance and oversee safe recruitment of staff.
 This includes ensuring that all members of staff, including unsupervised volunteers, have an enhanced Disclosure and Barring Service (DBS) check at the point of employment with the school.
-All DBS’s should be renewed every three years, (where portability applies), and a register of DBS’s should be maintained and regularly monitored.
+All DBS’s should be renewed every three years, with the exception of supply teachers (where portability applies), and a register of DBS’s should be maintained and regularly monitored.

 In accordance with WG Guidance 158/2015 Keeping Learners Safe governors should ensure their school has an explicit written recruitment and selection policy statement that complies with LA guidance, eg: